Friedrich Schiller

 Johann Christoph Friedrich von Schiller (/de/, short: /de/; 10 November 1759 – 9 May 1805) was a German playwright, poet, philosopher and historian.
 Schiller is considered to be one of Germany's most important classical playwrights.
+He was one of the most important figures of the Sturm und Drang movement.

-He was born in Marbach to a devoutly Protestant family.
+He was born in Marbach to a devoutly Lutheran family.
 Initially intended for the priesthood, in 1773 he entered a military academy in Stuttgart and ended up studying medicine.
 His first play, The Robbers, was written at this time and proved very successful.
 After a brief stint as a regimental doctor, he left Stuttgart and eventually wound up in Weimar.
-In 1789, he became professor of History and Philosophy at Jena, where he wrote historical works.
+In 1789, he became professor of History and Philosophy at the University of Jena, where he wrote historical works.

 During the last seventeen years of his life (1788–1805), Schiller developed a productive, if complicated, friendship with the already famous and influential Johann Wolfgang von Goethe.
 They frequently discussed issues concerning aesthetics, and Schiller encouraged Goethe to finish works that he had left as sketches.
 This relationship and these discussions led to a period now referred to as Weimar Classicism.
-Together they founded the Weimar Theater.
+Together, they founded the Weimar Theater.

 They also worked together on Xenien, a collection of short satirical poems in which both Schiller and Goethe challenge opponents of their philosophical vision.